mozilla/normandy-actions/README.md

 `build` directory, with one JS file per action.

 ### `npm run upload`
 Uploads actions to an instance of the recipe server.
-You must build actions before uploading them; the command uses the built code found in the `build` directory.
+Actions are automatically built before uploading.

 You can specify which individual actions to upload by passing their names to the
 command: